matthew-brett/scipy-meson-work/farewell_distutils.md

 This is a discussion of Python packaging as of fall 2021.

 In part it is an introduction to what is changing, and a set of pointers for those who are interested to plan for these changes.

 ## Not in this page

-To be clear, this discussion is about the official Python packaging options, designed to install source or binary packages from the [Python Package Index](https://pypi.org) or similar.
+This discussion is about the official Python packaging options, designed to install source or binary packages from the [Python Package Index](https://pypi.org) or similar.
 We are not discussing other packaging systems, where the two major options are: